 - Formula : SMA = (Sum of price values for n periods) / n

 The simple moving average period, n, is 10 in our example.
 So we add our 10 closing prices together to receive the total, and then we divide this number by 10.

 - The sum of our values would be: 24 + 26 + 23 + 28 + 30 + 26 + 22 +19 +24 + 20 = 242

-- Therefore, the SMA would be: 242/10 = 24.2
+- Therefore, the first value of the SMA would be: 242/10 = 24.2

-The next day we would discard our old 'Day 1' value, and instead include the newest day's closing price in our calculation, hence giving us a new average value.
+The next day (Day 11) we would discard our old 'Day 1' value, and instead include the newest day's closing price in our calculation, giving us a new average value.

-Using the SMA Indicator in MT4
+Using the SMA Indicator in MT4 and MT5

-As you can see in the image above, the moving average indicator in MT4 offers you a choice of more than one type of method.
+As you can see in the image above, the moving average indicator in MT4 and MT5 offers you a choice of more than one type of method.
 Naturally for an SMA, you choose 'Simple' as the method.
-The SMA settings that you need to decide on are the values for 'Period', 'Shift', and 'Apply to'.
-The 'Period' is the same as the 'N' in our SMA formula example from earlier.
-It refers to how many periods we need to include in our average.
+The SMA settings which you need to amend are the values for 'Period', 'Shift', and 'Apply to' – each of which we will briefly explain below.

 The greater the value for N, the smoother our moving average line will be, but the slower it will react to changes in the price.
 Smaller values for N will produce a faster-moving SMA line.
-It will react quicker to changes in the price, but it will be less smooth.
+It will react more quickly to changes in the price, but it will be less smooth.
 Ideally, we are looking for a happy medium that will be smooth enough to allow us to see beyond short-term volatility, and instead focus on genuine trends, but which is also fast enough to provide us with timely signals.

 The 'Shift' is the least important of the SMA settings.
 The value entered displaces the SMA in time along the time axis, with a positive value shifting the SMA to the right, and a negative value potentially shifting it to the left.

 - Median price - which is (high + close)/2

 - Typical price - which is (high + low + close)/3